What Zuck’s letter didn’t say

 He might not want to run for office any time soon, but Mark Zuckerberg has perfected the time-honored political art of talking a lot without saying anything.

-In a sprawling letter consisting mostly of feel-good mumbo jumbo, Facebook visionary Mark Zuckerberg laid out 5,700 words worth of nonspecific stuff that sounds nice.
+In a sprawling letter consisting mostly of feel-good mumbo jumbo and a light sprinkling of feature ideas, the Facebook visionary laid out 5,700 words worth of nonspecific stuff that sounds nice.
 Like fellow Facebook feel-gooder Sheryl Sandberg, Zuck was sure to drive home the warm/fuzzy message of his ad dollar factory, hitting isolated human interest anecdotes with more frequency than the evening news.

 While his desire for corporate self-reflection is mildly admirable in an industry loath to introspect, all of those words don’t manage to add up to the sum of their parts.
 (Seriously, that’s kind of a lot of words.)
 Of course, Zuck is right that Facebook does have a uniquely huge opportunity to do novel things at massive scale.
 But what can you really pull off if your number one goal is to avoid rocking a boat full of nearly two billion people?